Ayidana-Aboraah/DS4-Z/README.md

 # DS4-Z
-Simple Zig implementation of DS4 Controller Support for Linux
+Simple Zig implementation of DualShock 4 Controller Support for Linux

 A rewrite of [this](https://github.com/j0lama/DS4Lib) in Zig